ahmadabuTaha/ml-kaggle-repo/README.md

-This Repository contains with Samples for AI/ML and Deep learning tasks
+This Repository contains with Samples for AI/ML and Deep learning for Kaggle Tasks, compititons and Projects.